borenstein-archive/recipes/2016-03-22-carrot-mini-souffles.md

   * 2 tbsp butter
   * 1 tsp baking powder

 Preheat oven to 350.
 Steam the carrots for 10-12 minutes, until quite tender.
 Grind them up in a food processor, then add everything else.
-Butter muffin pan and pour in batter.
+Apply butter (not oil) to muffin pan and pour in batter.
 Bake for 45 minutes.
 Allow to cool.